vikas2001mishra/Python-Collection-Data-Types/README.md

 # 4. Set:
-     .Unordered: Set doesn't maintain the order of the data insertion.
+     •Unordered: Set doesn't maintain the order of the data insertion.
-     .Unchangeable: Set are immutable and we can't modify items.
+     •Unchangeable: Set are immutable and we can't modify items.
-     .Heterogeneous: Set can contains data of all types .Unique: Set doesn't allows duplicates items
+     •Heterogeneous: Set can contains data of all types •Unique: Set doesn't allows duplicates items